 e.g.: EBSCOhost uses "Suggest Subject Terms"; Medline (via Ovid) uses "Map Terms to Subject Heading".

 ►Step 2.
 Type in your keywords and hit the search button (magnifier icon).
 When you start typing, OneSearch will automatically suggest popular searches for you.
 In this example, we picked up "solar cells materials".

 ►Step 3.
 Limit results to "Articles" under Reference Type on the right panel of the page.

 ►Step 4.
 You may further refine results to "Peer-reviewed Journals", or within a publication year range.
 Click on "Full text available" to see full-text download options under "View It".
 Remember to sign in with your NetID and NetPassword to get access to the full-text.

 ►Step 2.
 Click on "Fetch Item" to find an item by its given citation information.
-For articles, it will be more accurate to locate by Article Title or DOI (Digital Object Identifier, a unique ID for journal article).
-If these information are not available, try Journal Title plus Volume, Issue and Page numbers.
+For articles, it will be more accurate to locate by Article Title or DOI (Digital Object Identifier, a unique ID for a journal article).
+If this information is not available, try Journal Title plus Volume, Issue and Page numbers.

 Full text not available?
 Try ILL.

 Request a copy by filling up a form via our InterLibrary Loan (ILL) service.
 Alternatively, you may follow the steps below to place a request while you are searching.

 ►Step 1.
 Click on the article record, then sign in with your NetID and NetPassword.
 After sign-in, click on "InterLibrary Loan" option.